 Puppies often don’t give much warning when they have to go out.
 This makes it tempting to grab the puppy and run outside for a quick potty break.
 Never do this without grabbing your puppy’s leash as well.

 All it takes is a second for your unleashed puppy to dart out into the road or nip at an impatient dog, and their life is at risk.
-Take two seconds to put the leash on your pup EVERY time you go out and save a possible lifetime of pain.
+Take two seconds to put the leash on your pup every time you go out, and save yourself a possible lifetime of pain.

 WATCH NEXT: How To Train Your Dog To Poop On A Leash